 All packet switching — transferring of data from servers to users’ units — was done with France’s Transpac network.
 Minitel also used the V.23 modem standard, which allowed for 9 KB/min download, considered fairly fast for its time — especially in the 1980s.
 The Minitel terminal used an AZERTY keyboard rather than the QWERTY keyboard more familiar to the anglophone world.

 Minitel services were often identified with the code one needed to enter to connect to the servers that provided them.
 Thus advertisements for Minitel services nearly always contained that code — sometimes containing little more than the code.
 “3615” was the most common dial code, while “3617” was reserved for more expensive services.
 From October 18, 1996, the code for the phone book directory was “3611.”

 Minitel’s Historical Significance

 Though it is tempting, when one first hears just when Minitel originally emerged, to dismiss it as an ultimately parochial and primitive experiment that, for all of its intrinsic interest, fell in the end before the march of technological advancement, the truth is that Minitel did have some impressive capabilities.
-It allowed the French public to do things which, outside of a few rarefied homebrew computer clubs, no one could do until quite recently.
+It allowed the French public to do things that, outside of a few rarefied homebrew computer clubs, no one could do until quite recently.
 For this alone, it is a significant achievement.
-For showing us that millions could talk to friends, check bus schedules, order tickets and do countless other things online, Minitel gave us an early glimpse of the power of the digital age.
+For showing us that millions could talk to friends, check bus schedules, order tickets, and do countless other things online, Minitel gave us an early glimpse of the power of the digital age.